Νέα Γεωργία Νέα Γενιά

 1. The first phase involves selecting 20 mastic producers from the 24 Mastic Villages of Chios who already have relevant experience in cultivation.
 These selected producers will be trained to educate other producers in their area through seminars and workshops.
 The selected producers will serve as reference points in their region.

 2. In the second phase, all interested mastic producers in Chios can participate in receiving knowledge about mastic cultivation from the trained producers of the first phase.
-This phase involves knowledge exchange and problem-solving facilitated by the New Agriculture New Generation organization, the Chios Mastic Growers Association, and the Laboratory of Floriculture of the Aristotle University of Thessaloniki.
+This phase involves knowledge exchange and problem-solving facilitated by the New Agriculture New Generation, the Chios Mastic Growers Association and the Laboratory of Floriculture of the Aristotle University of Thessaloniki.

 The program aims to enhance mastic cultivation techniques and create a sustainable network of knowledge transfer among mastic producers in Chios.
-It is funded by the New Agriculture New Generation organization and the Chios Mastic Growers Association.
+It is co-funded by the New Agriculture New Generation and the Chios Mastic Growers Association and supported by The Hellenic Initiative.
+Founding Donor of New Agriculture New Generation is the Stavros Niarchos Foundation (SNF).

 Target Audience